Malobika8/All-In-One/Java-8/JavaStreamVsIntStream-Ch-9.md

 # Unboxing in Stream API

-We can even convert Stream of integers to IntStream and let the compiler do auto unboxing.
-For this, we can use the "*mapToInt*" function in Stream
+We can convert Stream of integers to IntStream and let the Compiler do auto unboxing.
+For this, we can use "*mapToInt*" function available in Stream

 <img width="991" alt="Screenshot 2024-08-12 at 10 39 06 AM" src="https://github.com/user-attachments/assets/ce331d64-1890-44fc-b057-5b6e5c458924">

-We have a functional interface "*ToIntFunc*".
+We have a Functional Interface "*ToIntFunc*".

 <img width="749" alt="Screenshot 2024-08-12 at 10 39 22 AM" src="https://github.com/user-attachments/assets/a770c1f0-a989-4e5a-93b1-9612dcd2b34c">